 Massachusetts Drug And Alcohol Addiction Facts

-By the first quarter of 2020, more than 100 deaths were confirmed to involve opioids.
-The Massachusetts Department of Health estimates there are likely hundreds more during the same timeframe.
+In the first nine months of 2020, more than 1,140 deaths were confirmed to involve opioids.
+The Massachusetts Department of Health estimates there were likely 1,517 opioid deaths during the same timeframe.
 Learn more about the current opioid statistics in Massachusetts.

 Massachusetts Drug Rehab Centers At Ark Behavioral Health